jseto/site-wish-to-go/src/posts/travel/thailand/index.md

 <StartWishToGo/>

-# Thailand <WishWidget country="TH" picture="https://wish-to-go.com/images/for-wish-to-go/travel/thailand/thailand-isle-beach-sumit-chinchane-jWKk-0ZBUyg-unsplash.jpg"/>
+# Thailand <WishWidget country="TH" picture="https://wish-to-go.com/images/for-wish-to-go/thailand/thailand-isle-beach-sumit-chinchane-jWKk-0ZBUyg-unsplash.jpg"/>

 ![Thailand - Photo by Sumit Chinchane on Unsplash](../../../images/travel/thailand/thailand-isle-beach-sumit-chinchane-jWKk-0ZBUyg-unsplash.jpg)

 Thailand is a huge country full of unexpected experiences.
 It is the most popular destination in Southeast Asia.
-People goes there for many reasons, a flourish economy,stuning landscapes, tropical beaches, nice people or excellent food.
+People go there for many reasons, a flourish economy, stunning landscapes, tropical beaches, nice people or excellent food.
 It is a very easy country to move around.
-Transport infrastures are pretty good and modern and they have a long well established tourist industry.
-This makes the traveller feel like at home despite of the language, the ancestral traditions or the exotic countenance of their people.
-They call themselfs _The Country of Smiles_ and they are not wrong.
+Transport infrastructures are pretty good and modern, and they have a long well established tourist industry.
+This makes the traveller feel like at home despite the language, the ancestral traditions or the exotic countenance of their people.
+They call themself _The Country of Smiles_, and they are not wrong.
 Since they are children they are taught to smile nicely by parents, uncles and friends.
-So be ready to enjoy a unique experience that many visitore will never forget.
+So be ready to enjoy a unique experience that many visitors will never forget.

 <ShareTripWidget user-id="5RgbbnW5uDZV0sofyNe3NWws1qs1" trip-name="Wish To Go Trip to Thailand" icon-url="/images/blogger.png"/>